 Key features of the Segment Consent Manager

-The Segment Consent Manager is built to help you collect and manage consent from your website visitors.
+The Segment Consent Manager is built to help you collect and manage consent from your website visitors while ensuring you comply with data privacy regulations.
 Here are some key features that enable you to do so:

 1) Analytics.js is optimized to honor consent preferences

 We first request the customer to consent to data collection and then configure a custom build of analytics.js at runtime to respect the visitor’s preferences.
 We do this by surfacing a banner to give visitors the ability to configure their consent preferences.
-If a user sees the banner and then closes it out or continues to use the site, they are also consenting to our website data collection policy.
+If a user sees the banner and then closes it out or continues to use the site, the default preferences are treated as accepted.
+For jurisdictions that require affirmative opt-in consent, we set the default preferences to "opt out" to comply with local requirements.
 Our banner makes it clear that by using our site, the user is agreeing to this policy.
 The visitor can, of course, access the modal to change their preferences at any time by clicking on the “Website Data Collection Preferences” link in the footer of our site.

 When a customer has chosen their tracking preferences, analytics.js only loads integration libraries for the categories that the user has consented to.
 If they don’t allow any categories, we don’t initialize analytics.js at all.
 We use a browser cookie to store the user consent options, so their preferences persist across the entire website when they return.
 If the user clears their cookies, their preferences will reset.
 If this happens, they will see the banner the next time they visit the site.

 2) Privacy-conscious EU traffic detection

 Detecting EU traffic presents a classic “chicken and egg” problem.
 How do you decide where the user came from without using their Personally Identifiable Information (PII)?
 The most obvious and common way to do this is to look at the IP address, but this compromises end-user privacy and can often be inaccurate.